GaryChengld/LearningAWS/DAV-C01-preparation.md

 The default is to terminate Spot Instances when they are interrupted.

+* You configure the size of your Auto Scaling group by setting the minimum, maximum, and desired capacity.
+The minimum and maximum capacity are required to create an Auto Scaling group, while the desired capacity is optional.
+If you do not define your desired capacity upfront, it defaults to your minimum capacity.\
+Since a minimum capacity of 1 was defined, an instance was launched in only one AZ.
+This AZ went down, taking the application with it.
+If the minimum capacity is set to 2.
+As per Auto Scale AZ configuration, it would have launched 2 instances- one in each AZ, making the architecture disaster-proof and hence highly available.

 #### Kinesis

 * The application has halted data processing because of a ProvisionedThroughputExceeded exception.